xilin2/vision-openpose-video/README.md

 ### Run Data Analysis

 1. Place the .mat feature files within the project's directory.
-These files can be obtained either through the project's [OSF repo])(https://osf.io/jxkbn/) under '5-Pose Models', or by running the data extraction code.
+These files can be obtained either through the project's [OSF repo](https://osf.io/jxkbn/) under '6-Pose Features', or by running the data extraction code.

 2. Open *analysis.py* found in project root directory. **Make sure that the correct paths for the feature data .mat files and the video name key are listed.** The lines to do so can be found at the start of the Python Main function.
     ```python